 15. Move Clutter or Furniture Crowding Walkways

-Although furniture crowding walkways may be easy to get around now, it could be dangerous while you carry your baby from room to room in the dark, under stress, or with a lack of sleep.
+Although furniture partially blocking walkways may be easy to navigate now, it could be dangerous when you carry your baby from room to room in the dark, under stress, or with a lack of sleep.
 Stubbing your toe while holding a sleeping infant is an awful experience!

 16. Clean, Maintenance, and Repair Your Car